zicdamasta/gist_scanner/README.md

 * First shows all users that have been scanned.
 * Second shows the gists for that user that were added since the last visit.

+Server and scanner run in seperated containers for clearer log and better scalability options.<br>
+For simplicity there is no database and data is stored as .txt files. <br>
+Server see generated .txt files via bind mount `./scanner/output/user:/server/api/user`.

 ### Stack:
  * 🐍 Python 3.10 for scanning gists
  * Flask 2.1.3 for simple server